Thomas Gould (politician)

 Thomas Gould (born July 1968) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Cork North-Central constituency since the 2020 general election.

 Political career

-He was a member of Cork City Council, originally for the Cork City North Central Ward in 2009 and for the Cork City North West local electoral area from 2019.
-Gould was a candidate in the 2016 General Election in Cork North-Central, but was not elected.
-He was a candidate in the 2019 Cork North-Central by-election, but was not elected.
+He was a member of Cork City Council, originally for the Cork City North Central area in 2009 and for the Cork City North West local electoral area from 2019.
+Gould was a candidate in the 2016 general election in Cork North-Central but was not elected.
+He was a candidate in the 2019 Cork North-Central by-election but was not elected.
 Gould was elected at the 2020 general election in Cork North Central.
 He received almost 27% of the first preference votes cast in the constituency.
 He was selected after Jonathan O'Brien had announced that he would not seek re-election.
-Mick Nugent was co-opted to Gould's seat on Cork City Council following his election to Dáil Eireann.